srinivasanrk1/LobsterInk_Assessment/README.md

 cd to folder and run docker compose build

-It will throw up error some time in efcore network for first time some times and then it will connect, Just wait for few mins.

 Added sample.json as default format for request, it is decision tree nested json. use this for post to adventure api.

 Since UI is not needed, I followed approach,